Turkestan Autonomy: Aftermath and legacy

 After the capture of Kokand by Soviet forces, the city was sacked and over 10,000 residents were massacred.
 The Soviet government confiscated food from the region, causing a famine.
 In the summer of 1918, Ergash began the first armed resistance against the new Soviet government in the region, in response to a nationalization campaign.
 Resistance efforts against the government quickly grew due to the famine, becoming a guerrilla warfare campaign known as the Basmachi movement.
 The Turkestan Autonomy became a symbol of resistance against the Soviet government in subsequent years.

 Action was also taken against the national organizations and individuals who had supported the Autonomy.
 Supporters of the government were summarily executed, and members of the government fled the region or were arrested.
-In May of 1918, the Tashkent branch of the Ulamo Jamiyati was dissolved by the Sovnarkom, its property was confiscated, and its publications were banned.
+In May 1918, the Tashkent branch of the Ulamo Jamiyati was dissolved by the Sovnarkom, its property was confiscated, and its publications were banned.

 After the end of the Turkestan Autonomy, Soviet leadership worked to politically reorganize the region.
 To this end, the Fifth Regional Congress of Soviets would resolve on April 30 to establish the Turkestan Socialist Federative Republic, legally ratified autumn that year.
 While legally an autonomous division of the Russian Soviet Socialist Federative Republic, it did not provide the national autonomy that supporters of the Turkestan Autonomy had fought for.